 At the moment governments such as those in the UK, the US, Europe and the Far East are making loud noises suggesting that mortgage finance in the future will not be as easy to obtain as it has been in the past.
 A change in the regulatory environment will coincide with a number of legal rules to be introduced which could substantially reduce the amount of investment capital available to the worldwide mortgage market.

 As we all know, reduced demand in any investment market will reduce liquidity and potentially reduce the investment returns of the future.
+Surely property as an investment asset is not being cast overboard?

 Will governments around the world carry out their threat to reduce mortgage liquidity?